cabhijith/InstagramBot-/README.md

 <h2> Brief Exaplanations of the files</h2>

 <h3><i>Bot.py</i></h3>
 <b>Bot.py</b> is the file that follows and likes the pictures of as per given the hashtags and number of Likes/Follows.
 The file saves the usernames of the followed people to a list.
 This list is then converted to a pickle file and stored on your computer.
+I have also added more randomization to the bot to prevent it being detected by Instagram

 <h3><i>UnBot.py</i></h3>